Ana Bárbara: Return to recording and Fonovisa departure

 In 2010 she hosted a series of events for Hispanic networks Univision and TeleFutura.
 She and Puerto Rican singer Víctor Manuelle hosted the 2010 Lo Nuestro Awards live from Miami, Florida.
 Bárbara was voted finalist for most elegant dressed celebrity.
 The following day she participated in a star-studded Spanish remake of Michael Jackson's We Are the World, titled Somos El Mundo alongside Juanes, Juan Luis Guerra, Ricky Martin, Daddy Yankee, Thalía, Shakira, Pitbull, Gloria Estefan, Jenni Rivera, and Luis Miguel.
-In the same month, she hosted a televised music special in honor of fallen Latin icon Selena.
+In the same month, she hosted a televised music special in honour of fallen Latin icon Selena.
 She also participated as judge for a special Selena contest titled Buscando la doble de Selena, alongside Hollywood producer Moctesuma Esparza, and Merengue music singer Milly Quezada.
 In March 2010, the second single from Rompiendo Cadenas premiered to mixed reviews.
 While the lead track "Rompiendo Cadenas" became the album's most notable hit, Latin rock single "Que Ironía" signalled that her patented formula was beginning to run out of steam.
 The track was also featured in a pop version, but neither sparked much interest in radio or the general public.
 Bárbara later explained that the song was originally written and intended for Mexican pop singer Gloria Trevi, but when her eldest son Emiliano reassured her confidence, she decided to take a new challenge, record the track, and make it her own.
 A music video premiered the following month and reached over a million views.
 Although album Rompiendo Cadenas did not fare well in sale comparison to previous efforts, it did win Ana Bárbara critical acclaim and was well received by fans.
 In May 2010, she announced two new additional Latin pop songs.
 The first track was "Ahora Tengo", a duet featuring Mexican singer-songwriter Reyli; its music video was filmed in New York and premiered in June 2010.
 The next song was "Alma Perdida", a powerful ballad composed specifically for Univision's mini-series Mujeres Asesinas 3.